Nuitka/Nuitka/Developer_Manual.rst

          some_var = ("foo", "bar")

-Base classes that are abstract have their name end with ``Base``, so that a meta class can use that convention, and readers immediately know.
+Base classes that are abstract have their name end with ``Base``, so that a meta class can use that convention, and readers immediately know, that it will not be instantiated like that.

 Function calls use keyword argument preferably.
 These are slower in CPython, but more readable: